bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 will need to roll my own or integrate a smaller framework to fill the gap in the larger framework.
 I’d rather not do either of those things.

-Only considering frameworks that are similar in scope to my own will reduce the number of attractive offers, but it’s unlikely that a single framework will immediately emerge as the only possibility.

-So once we have a set of frameworks which are “good fit”, which criteria are useful in finding out whether one framework is more or less useful than another.

-Here are some general considerations for assessing framework suitability.

 Considerations
 ~~~~~~~~~~~~~~
+Only looking at frameworks that are similar in scope to my own will reduce the
+number of attractive offers, but it’s unlikely that a single framework will
+immediately emerge as the only possibility.

+Once we have a set of frameworks which are “good fit”, what things might be
+useful in finding out whether one framework is more or less useful than
+another?

+Here are some general considerations for assessing framework suitability:

   1. Batteries